fbpx

 What do you do at r3?

-I’m the Tech Lead of the Network Services team, I release manage the Corda open source project, and I’m also one of four engineers, alongside the chief engineer and head of engineering, who sit on the tech clearing and oversight alongside the CTO.
-We have a preview of addressing the long term technical decisions faced by the whole engineering team.
+I’m the Tech Lead of the Network Services team, where I manage the Corda open source project and collaborate with the chief engineer and head of engineering on the tech clearing and oversight alongside the CTO.
+Our discussions include a Deep Dive into Language Learning Models ‘LLM’, addressing long-term technical decisions faced by the entire engineering team.

 I’m keen on mentoring, and really enjoy investing time supporting members of staff in different departments.